What Does “Wrongful Death” Mean?

 Wrongful death attorneys must prove the death of your loved one was the result of the negligence or misconduct of another party.
 The attorney must also prove that you and your remaining family members have incurred financial loss due to the death.

 If you have not yet contacted an attorney about a possible wrongful death claim, it is important that you do so soon.
 In order for you to build a strong case, you will need all the available evidence.
-Matthew G. Miller will personally conduct an investigation into the circumstances of your loved one’s death, documenting evidence, interviewing witnesses, and taking photos of the scene.
+Our attorneys will personally conduct an investigation into the circumstances of your loved one’s death, documenting evidence, interviewing witnesses, and taking photos of the scene.

 The earlier you have an attorney involved and investigating the circumstances of your claim, the stronger your case will be.

-Feel free to contact our firm to schedule a free consultation to discuss wrongful death.
-Read more about our experience in wrongful death lawsuits here.
+Feel free to contact our Omaha wrongful death lawyers to schedule a free personal injury case consultation to discuss your options.
 We are strong and compassionate advocates for our clients.
 Get to know our attorneys and paralegals here.